 To mark this centenary, Oxford Playhouse is hosting a year-long festival of events celebrating women’s voices and stories, past, present and future.

-- University of Oxford students present Lucy Kirkwood’s modern-day adaptation of Ibsen’s Hedda.
-And Lucy Kirkwood herself will be appearing in conversation, free for Hedda ticket holders (otherwise £5).
+- University of Oxford students production of Lucy Kirkwood’s modern-day adaptation of Ibsen’s Hedda.

 - Natalie Cutler’s Not Yet Suffragette